kewh/echoCMS/README.md

 1. Navigate to the cms directory in your browser and you should be looking at the login page.
 Login with user: _admin@change.this_ and password: _echoCMS99_ and then select the menu items to change your password and email.
 1. Select the menu item for **configure** and set up your configuration parameters (see the Configuration section above.)

-> Note: By default the cms directory is expected to be at the top level of the root directory but it may be placed in a sub-directory.
+> Note that by default the cms directory is expected to be at the top level of the root directory but it may be placed in a sub-directory.
 To do this:
 > * insert the sub-directory name in cms/config/url.php as per step 5.

 > * make the **require get.php** statements in your website pages point to the actual location of cms (see the **To Start** section above).